michael-spengler/decentralized-finance/README.md

 # Decentralized Finance
-This package provides several examples to use DeFi features.
+This package simplifies the development of Decentralized Finance features.

+Explore the space of distributed ledger based payments, deposits and loans.

+Contributions are welcome.

 ## Usage